 Mulch bed areas and groundcover is acceptable only below dense tree canopies in an effort to minimize water usage.
 However, mulch bed areas and groundcover should not constitute more than 20% of the landscape planting for that lot.
-Additionally. areas that receive less than six hours planted sunlight should be with shrubs and groundcover instead of turf.
+Additionally, that receive less than six hours of areas sunlight should planted with shrubs and be groundcover instead of turf.